 Not conventional medical tests - because they are ridiculous and totally inadequate.
-But a test carried out with naturopathic methods, e.g. Bio-resonance, kinesiology, blood test or similar.
-Subsequently the patient must - as difficult as it may seem - try to keep to the test and avoid all foods to which he responded to.
+But a test carried out with naturopathic methods, e.g. Bio-resonance, kinesiology or similar.
+Subsequently the patient must - as difficult as it may seem - try to keep to the test findings and avoid all foods to which he responded to.
 Sometimes he must avoid all gluten-containing grains, sometimes all dairy products (lactose intolerance), sometimes all fruits (fructose intolerance), and sometimes all three.
 The consequent avoidance of many popular foods can be quite difficult.
 So perseverance is needed to change around the anguish.
-If the patient assists seriously then you can eliminate the "poltergeist" often in a few weeks.
+If the patient assists seriously then you can eliminate the "poltergeist", often in a few weeks.

 Due to the sedentary lifestyle gut fermentation problems occur relatively frequently.
 Especially with a diet high in carbohydrates with relative large amounts of bread, sugar, cereal, potatoes and fruit.
 Most of these foods are okay.
 But because we eat too fast and often chew too little, they can quickly move into a state of fermentation.